joh80839/project-03-full-proposal/docs/scope.md

 This project includes two webpages' worth of information and markdown documentation.
 The website features a homepage (index.html) and a second page (about.html), and both are styled using a CSS style sheet.
 The second page can be accessed by clicking "Learn More" or "Click to Explore".

 **Desired Results**
--A working two-page website.
+- A working two-page website.
--A structured GitHub repository with required files.
+- A structured GitHub repository with required files.
--Consistent styling across webpages.
+- Consistent styling across webpages.

 **Exclusions**
 This project does not include:
--JavaScript features.
+- JavaScript features.
--Google Map integration features.
+- Google Map integration features.
--A Login system.
+- A Login system.

 **Feedback Loops**
--Instructor feedback.
+- Instructor feedback.
--Peer feedback.
+- Peer feedback.
--Individual Feedback.
+- Individual Feedback.

 **People Resources**
--The team consists of one member.
+- The team consists of one member.
 Part of the project was reviewed by a peer review, and the whole project was reviewed by the stakeholder (instructor).

 **Priorities**
--Two functional webpages.
+- Two functional webpages.
--Consistent overall design.
+- Consistent overall design.
--Markdown documentation
+- Markdown documentation
--The project needs to be submitted on time.
+- The project needs to be submitted on time.

 **Time**
--Writing the code, documentation, and testing will take some time.
+- Writing the code, documentation, and testing will take some time.
 The project is due by March 1st.

 **Quality**
--Consistent styling.
+- Consistent styling.
--Good HTML structure.
+- Good HTML structure.
--No broken links to webpages.
+- No broken links to webpages.

 **Budget**
 The tools used in this were free.
 The tools used were HTML, CSS, GitHub, and VS Code.
 The highest cost is time.

 **Assumptions**
--Bluegill and pumpkinseed fish are assumed to be common fish that are caught by beginners.
+- Bluegill and pumpkinseed fish are assumed to be common fish that are caught by beginners.

 **Acceptance Criteria**
--Project Manager (myself) Approval
+- Project Manager (myself) Approval
--Peer Review Approval
+- Peer Review Approval
--Stakeholder (Instructor) Approval
+- Stakeholder (Instructor) Approval